SummerSlam (2000)

-The 2000 SummerSlam was the 13th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 27, 2000, at the Raleigh Entertainment and Sports Arena in Raleigh, North Carolina.
+The 2000 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 13th annual SummerSlam, and took place on August 27, 2000, at the Raleigh Entertainment and Sports Arena in Raleigh, North Carolina.
 Ten matches were contested at the event.

 The main event was a triple threat match for the WWF Championship involving champion The Rock, Triple H, and Kurt Angle.
 The Rock won the match and retained the title after pinning Triple H following a People's Elbow.
 One of the predominant matches on the undercard was Kane versus The Undertaker, which ended in a no contest after Undertaker ripped Kane's mask off which caused Kane to flee.
 Another featured match on the undercard was the first Tables, Ladders, and Chairs match for the Tag Team Championship involving champions Edge and Christian, The Hardy Boyz (Matt Hardy and Jeff Hardy), and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 Edge and Christian won the match by retrieving the belts suspended above the ring.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 2000 event was the 13th event in the SummerSlam chronology and was scheduled to be held on August 27, 2000, at the Raleigh Entertainment and Sports Arena in Raleigh, North Carolina.
+The 2000 event was the 13th event in the SummerSlam chronology, and was scheduled to be held on August 27, 2000, at the Raleigh Entertainment and Sports Arena in Raleigh, North Carolina.